pikatchu/closedsource/book/0040-the_voices.md

 Marcus laughed, shaking his head.

 “Ohhh, I see.
-You upset that someone touched your little girlfriend?”
+You are upset that someone touched your little girlfriend?”

 His crew snickered.